A Markov chain model to investigate the spread of antibiotic-resistant bacteria in hospitals: Numerical experiments and discussion

 \section{Numerical experiments and discussion}

 In this section, we present some numerical experiments to illustrate the variability of the probability law of the random contributions ${\cal R}_{exact,0}^R$ and ${\cal R}_{exact,0}^S$ to the exact reproduction number ${\cal R}_{exact,0}$, mainly as a function of the proportion $m$ of individuals who enter the hospital carrying sensitive bacteria.
 We consider a hospital ward that consists of one marked bed, where a patient colonized with resistant bacteria is accommodated at time $t=0$, and nineteen beds accommodating initially uncolonized patients; i.e., $R(0)=1$, $S(0)=0$ and $X(0)=19$.
 It is assumed that inpatients contact each other, on average, in $1$ \emph{day}, whence the per capita infection rate is given by $\beta=N^{-1}$ with $N=20$.
-In our numerical experiments, the fitness difference between sensitive and resistant bacterial strains is relatively small ($c=0.05$), and scenarios in Figures \ref{fig:2}-\ref{fig:5} are specified from suitable choices of the average duration of hospital stay $\mu^{-1}\in\{7, 14, 21\}$ \emph{days}, the average time from admission or colonization until spontaneous clearance of bacterial carriage $\gamma^{-1}\in\{30, 45, 60\}$ \emph{days}, and the proportion $m\in [0.2,1.0]$ of admitted already colonized with sensitive bacteria.
-Drugs 1 and 2 are assumed to be effective on colonized patients, on average, in $\tau_1^{-1}\in\{2.5, 5, 10\}$ \emph{days} and $\tau_2^{-1}\in\{5, 10, 20\}$ \emph{days}, respectively.
-For details on these values of parameters and published sources for them, we refer the reader to Ref. \cite{Lipsitch2000} and references therein.